SiloHaus/moloch-party/X_DEV.md

 ### fundingGoal.tsx [raisedAmount, goalAmount, stretchAmount] // Update | Reduce Variables on Frontend

-* The Funding Meter on the Frontend shows how many NFTs have sold in the Campaign.
+* The Funding Meter on the Frontend shows how many NFTs have sold in the Campaign, and has an overflow for Commissions when Sold Out.

-// Commission Value is deducted immediately on Mint, and sent to artistVault, so does not impact goalAmount.

-// Stretch Amount is irrelevant, since we are changing goalAmount to equate to Sold Out, and are not offering refunds.
+raisedAmount == the sum of all funds raised, including commissions. stretchAmount == [mintSupply * commPrice] goalAmount == [mintSupply * costToMint]

 ### React Hooks: memberCount.tsx [memberNumber]